PlaidCloud/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

   See [Load balancing and Services](#load-balancing-and-services) for more details.

-Pods, workload resources, and Services are critical elements to managing Windows workloads on Kubernetes.
+Pods, workload resources, and Services are critical elements to managing Windows workloads on PlaidCloud.
 However, on their own they are not enough to enable the proper lifecycle management of Windows workloads in a dynamic cloud native environment.
-Kubernetes also supports:
+PlaidCloud also supports:

 * `kubectl exec`
 * Pod and container metrics